maboa/MDN/live-streaming.md

 ### MPEG-DASH

-DASH stands for Dynamic Adaptive Streaming over HTTP and is a new format that has recently been adopted by Chrome and Internet Explorer 11 running on Windows 8.1
+DASH stands for Dynamic Adaptive Streaming over HTTP and is a new format that has recently been adopted by Chrome and Internet Explorer 11 running on Windows 8.1.
+It is supported via Media Source Extensions which are used by JavaScript libraries such as [DASH.js](https://github.com/Dash-Industry-Forum/dash.js/) This approach allows us to download chunks of the video stream using XHR and "append" the chunks to the stream that's played by the <video> element.
+So for example, if we detect that the network is slow, we can start requesting lower quality (smaller) chunks for the next segment.
+This technology also allows an advertisement segment to be appended/inserted into the stream.

 > Note: you can also [use WebM with the MPEG DASH adaptive streaming system] (http://wiki.webmproject.org/adaptive-streaming/webm-dash-specification)